Competition Keeps Prices In A Band – But Not Necessarily Low

 His suggestion for mobile devices to be equipped with a feature that warns users with a PAUSE signal whenever they start using their handhelds in a foreign country is very interesting.

-Since data is one of the value added services that telecom companies are betting on to offset declining conventional voice-based average revenue per users, I doubt if they will ever get together to arrive at a “more reasonable pricing” as Mr. Raghunathan muses.
-Even if they do, wouldn’t that be be deemed as “price fixing”, which is illegal according to antitrust / cartel laws in many countries?
+Data is one of the value added services that telecom companies are betting on to offset declining conventional voice-based average revenue per users.
+Against that backdrop, I doubt if they will get together to arrive at a “more reasonable pricing” as Mr. Raghunathan craves.
+Even if they do, that would be deemed as “price fixing”, which is unlawful according to antitrust / cartel laws in many jurisdictions.

 What competition does do is give consumers the choice of using alternatives like hotel WiFi connection.
 (Having stayed in London hotels that charge GBP 14 per hour or GBP 40 per day for in-room WiFi connection, the USD 20 figure mentioned in the article is certainly not universally applicable.)